ripALM: A Relative-Type Inexact Proximal Augmented Lagrangian Method for Linearly Constrained Convex Optimization: Numerical experiments

-We use images from the \texttt{ClassicImages} \blue{and \texttt{MicroscopyImages} classes} in the DOTmark collection \cite{ssg2016DOTmark}, which serves as a benchmark dataset for the OT problem and its variants, to generate QROT instances.
-Note that the images in the \texttt{ClassicImages} \blue{(or \texttt{MicroscopyImages})} class consist of 10 different images, each with different resolutions of $32\times 32$, $64\times64$, $128\times128$ and $512 \times 512$.
-Thus, for each resolution, we can pair any two different images within a class and compute the QROT problem, \blue{resulting in 90 QROT problems (45 from \texttt{ClassicImages} and 45 from \texttt{MicroscopyImages})}.
-Moreover, the cost matrix $C$ is obtained by calculating the squared Euclidean distances between pixels.
+We use images of resolution $64\times64$ from the \texttt{ClassicImages} class in the DOTmark collection \cite{ssg2016DOTmark}, which serves as a benchmark dataset for the OT problem and its variants, to generate QROT instances.
+Specifically, the \texttt{ClassicImages} class contains 10 different images, and each QROT instance is generated by randomly selecting two different images from this class.
+The cost matrix $C$ is constructed by calculating the squared Euclidean distances between pixels.